OPT Maxillofacial Surgeon Jobs

 Can I work as a maxillofacial surgeon on OPT?

 Yes, if the position directly relates to your degree field, which typically means oral and maxillofacial surgery or dentistry.
 Most OPT-authorized positions in this specialty are residency training roles at accredited hospital programs.
-Independent surgical practice without institutional sponsorship is not feasible on OPT alone, given state licensing requirements that effectively require you to transition to H-1B or another long-term visa.
+Independent surgical practice without institutional sponsorship is not feasible on OPT alone, given state licensing requirements that effectively require you to transition to H-1B visa or another long-term visa.

 Does an OMS residency count as OPT-authorized employment?